yoarch/flauncher/README.md

 ```
 from flauncher import get_cmds
-cmds = get_cmds(f_paths, mode)
+cmds = get_cmds(paths, mode)
 ```

-It will return a list of clean cmds, every cmd being a dictionary with the "app", the "args" and the "su" attributes.
+It will return a list of clean commands, every command being a dictionary with the "app", the "args" and the "su" attributes.